CPPUserGroups/Germany-Cologne/2019-07-Expiring-TODOs-by-Daniel-Frey.md

-Daniel Frey has presented a really funny lightning talk his idea of a TODO comment.
+Daniel Frey has presented a really funny lightning talk about his idea of a TODO comment.

 He held his talk on 16-Jul-2019 at Cisco office Cologne